ros-navigation/docs.nav2.org/configuration/packages/configuring-docking-server.rst

   ============== ==============

   Description
-    Timeout (s) to wait to obtain intial perception of the dock.
+    Timeout (s) to wait to obtain initial perception of the dock.

 :wait_charge_timeout: